ByronCoder/CreateProjectsInMongoDB/README.md

 ```

-Example appsettings.Development.json file for the API.Tests:
+Example appsettings.Development.json file for the API.Tests (Since the tests need to authenticate with Amazon Cognito, there is additional configuration for the Amazon Cognito Test User):

 ```json
 {